anki-code/xonsh-cheatsheet/README.md

 ### Simple xonsh install

-Most of the modern operating systems has [Python 3](https://www.python.org/) and [PyPi (pip)](https://packaging.python.org/tutorials/installing-packages/) that preinstalled or you can install it easily.
+Most of the modern operating systems has [Python](https://www.python.org/) and [PyPi (pip)](https://packaging.python.org/tutorials/installing-packages/) that preinstalled or you can install it easily.
 By installing from PyPi you will get [the latest version of the xonsh shell](https://github.com/xonsh/xonsh/releases).
 We highly recommend to use `full` version of xonsh PyPi-package with [prompt-toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) on board:
 ```xsh
 python -m pip install 'xonsh[full]'
 ```